-Hello and welcome!
-Student Academic Success Services (SASS) at the University of Wisconsin School of Medicine and Public Health wants you to be successful and we're here to help you achieve your goals.
+Student Academic Success Services (SASS) at the University of Wisconsin School of Medicine and Public Health wants every student to be successful and we are here to help you achieve your goals.

 The basic learning sequence involves the following steps:

 - Read objectives - knowing objectives keeps you focused

 - Preview - includes pre-reading/scanning of lecture objectives, gathering key ideas and questions, as well as learning new vocabulary